wavemotion-dave/GimliDS/README.md

 ```
 ## Change Log

+Version 1.3 release 18-May-2025 by wavemotion-dave
+  * New global options with a number of new configurations (dim screen, default buttons, etc).
+  * Added ability to swap LCD screens on the main Commodore menu.
+  * Slight extension of vertical pixel resolution for some games that utilize more raster lines (Gaplus, etc).
+  * Minor cleanup and refactor under the hood for improved maintainability and slight performance tweaks.

 Version 1.2 release 16-May-2025 by wavemotion-dave
   * Added new DIAGONALS joystick mode for a few Q-Bert clones.
   * Slide-n-Glide joystick mode made more responsive.